johnaponte/survobj/README.md

 This package defines a set of classes that encapsulate survival distributions

-The objects of the class SURVIVAL contain distributions of survival times.
+The objects of the class SURVIVAL encapsulate distributions of survival times.
 Each class has its own set of parameters but once the SURVIVAL object is defined, they have access to the same functions to calculate:

 -   survival time function: `sfx()`,